Gigaspaces/xap-docs/site/content/xap110/installation-eclipse-junit.markdown

 {{% ssummary %}} {{% /ssummary %}}

-JUnit tests with XAP are very simple to setup.
 When creating unit tests with XAP you will use an `Embedded Space` that is internally represented by the `IntegratedProcessingUnitContainer` class and a reference to this Space will be available through a class implementing the `GigaSpace` interface.
 This allows you to read / write objects to that Space just as you normally would in any XAP application.